Robust Empirical Bayes Confidence Intervals: Coverage results

 We make the following assumptions.

-\begin{assumption} \end{assumption}
+\begin{assumption} $\lim_{n\to\infty} \max_{1\le i\le n} \abs{\tilde P\left((Y_i-\theta_i)/\hat \sigma_i \le t \right) - \Phi(t)} = 0$. \end{assumption}

-We give primitive conditions for \Cref{indep_shrinkage_Zi_assump} in \Cref*{clt_primitive_conditions_sec}, and verify them in a linear fixed effects panel data model.
-The primitive conditions involve considering a triangular array of parameter values such that sampling error and empirical moments of the parameter value sequence are of the same order of magnitude, and defining $\theta_i$ to be a scaled version of the corresponding parameter.
+\Cref*{clt_primitive_conditions_sec} gives primitive conditions for \Cref{indep_shrinkage_Zi_assump}, and verifies them in a linear fixed effects panel data model.
+These conditions involve considering a triangular array of parameter values such that sampling error and empirical moments of the parameter value sequence are of the same order of magnitude, and defining $\theta_i$ to be a scaled version of the corresponding parameter.

 \begin{assumption} The standard deviations $\sigma_i$ are bounded away from zero.
 In addition, for some $\delta$ and $\gamma$, $\hat\delta$ and $\hat\gamma$ converge to $\delta$ and $\gamma$ under $\tilde{P}$, and, for any $\varepsilon>0$,